eda-labs/browser-extension/README.md

 ## Permissions and Security Notes

 - Manifest uses `storage` permission and `<all_urls>` host/content script matching.
-- Do not commit real credentials or environment secrets.
+- Do not commit production credentials or environment secrets.
 - Avoid logging tokens or sensitive payloads.
 - Treat any page integration using `window.postMessage` as trusted-only logic within your environment.